EBI-Metagenomics/fetch_tool/README.md

 ## Install

-Run the `install-aspera.sh` command here, it has only one optional parameter (the installtion folder).
+Run the `install-aspera.sh` command here, it has only one optional parameter (the installation folder).

 ```bash
 ./install path/to/installation-i-want